-- 1. Always wear proper personal protective equipment (safety glasses, gloves, and hearing protection). - 2.
+- 1. Always wear proper Personal Protective Equipment (Safety Glasses, Gloves and Hearing Protection). - 2.
 Double check all tools prior to use.

-Air, gasoline, or electric power tools require skill and complete attention on the part of the user even when they are in good condition.
-Do not use power tools when they are defective in any way.
+Air, gasoline or electric power tools require skill and complete attention on the part of the user even when they are in good condition.
+Don't use power tools when they are defective in any way.